WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 ## Unpowered USB Hub

+If you're having issues communicating with Meadow that is connected via an unpowered USB-Hub, try connecting Meadow directly to a USB port in your machine to ensure the USB-Hub is the issue.

+As there are a large variety USB-hubs out there, we cant guarantee Meadow will work properly for all of them.

 ## Windows Driver

 It is important to ensure that Windows computers have the correct driver installed.

 Scott Hanselman has written a good [blog post](https://www.hanselman.com/blog/HowToFixDfuutilSTMWinUSBZadigBootloadersAndOtherFirmwareFlashingIssuesOnWindows.aspx) about how to check this and ensure that the correct driver is installed.

+## Error when flashing Meadow (Windows)

+If you're getting the `Could not find a connected Meadow with the serial number #########`, the board might not have the write window drivers.
+To solve this, follow these steps:

+1. Open Device Manager
+1. Under USB Devices right click Meadow F7 Micro
+1. Uninstall Devices and click the check box.
+1. Unplug your Meadow
+1. Restart your PC
+1. Once PC is restarted, Plug in Meadow in Bootmode
+1. Run command "meadow flash os"
+1. Wait until the line: "Having trouble putting Meadow in DFU Mode, please press RST 1.utton on Meadow and press enter to try again" appears.
+1. Open Zadig and replace the driver.
+1. Wait for the flash to finish.

 ## Deploying from a Virtual Machine